rubyworks/lemon/README.md

 Lemon Unit Testing Framework

-Copyright (c) 2009 Thomas Sawyer
+Copyright (c) 2009 Thomas Sawyer, Rubyworks

-Lemon is distributed according to the terms of the **FreeBSD** License.
+Lemon is distributable in accordance with the **FreeBSD** license.

-See the COPYING.rdoc file for details.
+See the LICENSE.txt for details.